 The ancestral Puebloans built dams and catch basins to utilize desert springs for growing corn, beans, and squash.
 They gathered wild plants; hunted rabbits, squirrels, and deer; and domesticated dogs and turkeys as pets.
 They wove clothing of vegetal fibers and animal hair; made robes of turkey feathers; fashioned sandals of yucca; and crafted jewelry of bone, shell, and turquoise.
 They plaited gorgeous baskets and created beautifully decorated pottery for carrying water, cooking, and storing food.

-Women spent hours every day grinding corn on stone metates with stone manos; I tried it for five minutes at the Anasazi Heritage Center and I tell you, it would take a long time to grind enough cornmeal for a tortilla.
+Women spent hours every day grinding corn on stone metates with stone manos.
+I tried it for five minutes at the Anasazi Heritage Center.
+It would take a very long time to grind enough cornmeal for a tortilla.

-The weather was wild the entire time we were in the area: gale-like winds, hit-and-run thunderstorms, and blazingly hot moments followed by freezing rains.
+The weather was wild the entire time we were in the area with gale-like winds, hit-and-run thunderstorms, and blazingly hot moments followed by freezing rains.
 This is a fascinating place.
 We’ll definitely return.